 How can you limit the spread of COVID-19?

-Researchers are actively working on a vaccine.
-In the meantime, it is important to take preventive actions to help limit the spread of COVID-19:
+In addition to getting vaccinated, it is important to take preventive actions to help limit the spread of COVID-19:

 - Wear a face covering in public places.
 Learn how and why.

 - Avoid close contact (keep a distance of at least 6 feet) with people who are sick and people outside of your household.